coreui/coreui/docs/content/getting-started/download.md

 <!-- ### NuGet

-If you develop in .NET, you can also install and manage Bootstrap's [CSS](https://www.nuget.org/packages/bootstrap/) or [Sass](https://www.nuget.org/packages/coreui.sass/) and JavaScript using [NuGet](https://www.nuget.org/):
+If you develop in .NET, you can also install and manage CoreUI for Bootstrap's [CSS](https://www.nuget.org/packages/bootstrap/) or [Sass](https://www.nuget.org/packages/coreui.sass/) and JavaScript using [NuGet](https://www.nuget.org/):

 ```powershell
 Install-Package bootstrap